Hardik-anavadiya/AtliQ-Hardware-Sales-Analytics-using-Excel/README.md

 - **Charts** – Bar, column, line, and pie for data visualization
 - **Conditional Formatting** – Highlighting patterns and variances
 - **Excel Functions** – For data cleaning and metric calculations
-- **Dashboards** – To present interactive and executive-level summaries

 ---